nikohoffren/hunajaholisti-website/README.md

 1. Fork the repository
 2. Clone the repository to your local machine `git clone https://github.com/your-username/hunajaholisti-homepage.git`

-Replace `your-username` with your GitHub username.
+Replace 'your-username' with your GitHub username.

 3. Change directory to the project directory `cd hunajaholisti-homepage`
 4. Install necessary dependencies `npm install`